Cycling-app/cycling-main/README.md

 # Cycling App

+This is a Final project for my cohort at the Iron Yard.

+The idea behind the application was so that i would have a way to know when it was actually time to go to the bike shop or buy a new part online.

 This API is for the maintenance of bikes, however is also a model for multiple types of exercise activities

 The use of STRAVA or some other application's API is necessary for collecting the data needed to track the wear and tear on parts of bikes or any other piece of equipment you are trying to track.